Georgian Legion (1941–1945): History

 During the Second World War, the Wehrmacht's ethnic Georgian Legion was formed from émigrés living in Western Europe after the 1921 Soviet invasion of Georgia, combined with Soviet prisoners of war of Georgian origin who chose to fight for Germany rather than submit to often brutally poor living conditions in POW camps.

 Nazi Germany invaded the Soviet Union in June 1941, though they never reached Soviet Georgia.
 The main Georgian Legion was formed in December 1941.
 The Georgians trained in western Ukraine and became operational in the autumn of 1942.
 At least 30,000 Georgians served in the German armed forces during World War II.
 The Georgians served in thirteen field battalions of up to 800 men, each made up of five companies.
 Georgians were also found in the Wehrmacht's North Caucasian Legion and in other Caucasian ethnic legions.
-The Georgian military formations were commanded by Shalva Maglakelidze, Michel-Fridon Zulukidze, Col. Solomon Nicholas Zaldastani and other officers formerly of the Democratic Republic of Georgia (1918–21).
+The Georgian military formations were commanded by Shalva Maglakelidze, Michel-Fridon Zulukidze, Col. Solomon Nicholas Zaldastani, and other officers formerly of the Democratic Republic of Georgia (1918–21).

 In addition to this main legion, at the behest of German occupiers in Paris ensconced in the Hotel Lutetia from the spring of 1940, Michel Kedia and Akaki Chavgoulidze, owners of a yoghurt business, began forming units of Georgian emigres living in the French capital.
 The men were told they were to assist Germany by conducting surveillance in German factories and performing other non-military tasks like driving trucks of supplies.
-In return, the Germans promised to restore the independence of Georgia, suppressed by Stalin, Beriia and other Bolsheviks in 1921 and again in 1924.
-The men were given a short course in anti-sabotage work at a Chateau near Orleans.
+In return, the Germans promised to restore the independence of Georgia, suppressed by Stalin, Beriia, and other Bolsheviks in 1921 and again in 1924.
+The men were given a short course in anti-sabotage work at Chateau de Villemorant near Orleans.
 Following that, however, the recruits actually were organized into three military units and entrained toward eastern Europe.
-The units were named for Tamara, a twelfth-century Georgian Queen.
+The units were named for Tamara, a twelfth-century Georgian queen.
 Tamara I consisted of 19 men.
 They parachuted into Russia.
 Most disappeared although four returned to Paris and were arrested in 1944.
 The first section of Tamara II consisted of 90 men.
 They left Paris 1 July 1941.
 About nine survived.
 The second section of Tamara II, consisting of 54 men, left Paris 15 July 1941.
 Approximately 15 resurfaced.
-The recruits of the Tamara II units milled about in Romania, southern Ukraine and the Crimean Peninsula.
+The recruits of the Tamara II units milled about in Romania, southern Ukraine, and the Crimean Peninsula.
 Some, who became ill, received medical treatment in Vienna or other venues and were allowed to return to Paris.
 Some fled.
 Most were demobilized in the fall of 1942 although they were asked to help suppress Communist uprisings expected at the end of the war.
 The men were initially given 3,000 francs and their families were given stipends.